On the closure of the positive Hodge locus: Introduction

 \subsection{Organization of the paper}

-The paper is organized as follows. \Cref{ws} establishes the basic properties of the weakly special subvarieties of $S$ for $\VV$ needed in the following sections.
-In particular we prove that they are algebraic and coincide in fact with the bi-algebraic subvarieties of $S$ for the natural bi-algebraic structure on $S$ defined by $\VV$ (a result stated in \cite[Prop.7.4]{klin} without proof).
+The paper is organized as follows. \Cref{notations} mostly recalls the basic definitions and properties of $\VV^i(\lambda)$, $S^i(\lambda)$ and their components. \Cref{ws} studies the geometric properties of the weakly special subvarieties of $S$ for $\VV$ needed in the following sections.
+In particular we prove that they are closed algebraic subvarieties, obtain a geometric characterisation (\Cref{equi}), prove that they coincide in fact with the bi-algebraic subvarieties of $S$ for the natural bi-algebraic structure on $S$ defined by $\VV$ (see \Cref{bi-alg}, a result stated in \cite[Prop.7.4]{klin} without proof), and state the Ax-Lindemann \Cref{Ax-Lindemann} for them.
 The following sections provide the proofs of \Cref{converse}, \Cref{closure}, \Cref{A} and \Cref{main} successively.